PgBiel/elembic/README.md

 # elembic
-Framework for custom elements and types in Typst
+Framework for custom elements and types in Typst.
+Supports Typst 0.11.0 or later.

 **WARNING:** elembic is currently experimental.
 Expect breaking changes before 0.1.0 is released and it is published to the package manager.